cdunn6754/reReddit_backend/README.md

 ### `/posts/`

-* __GET `/posts/`__
+* __GET `/posts/ (auth optional)`__
 Retrieve a list of all posts.
-The optional query parameter `username` is used to lookup the vote status of each post.
-The status of the users previous voted will be indicated in the response.
-  * username
+Authentication is optional in the same sense as for the `/users/profile/{users}` field above.
+Authenticated responses will contain a non-zero `vote_state` field if the authed user has voted on the post previously.

 * __GET `/posts/{pk}/`__
 Retrieve the details of a single post.